 TIP: Make sure your flowers are all facing the same direction!
 Flowers with flexible stems are great here since you can easily bend them to make sure your flowers are facing out.

 If you see any awkward gaps in your flower crown, you can use hot glue to stick smaller flowers or any piece of greenery into these spots to achieve a more balanced look.
 For this purpose, you can choose to use wax flowers, spray roses, or feverfew for the filler flowers, or myrtle, ivy, or dusty miller for the greens.

 Step 7: Show off your DIY flower crown

 I loved the way mine turned out!
 It’s such a fun way to bring some girly romance into a photo.

 And if you want to capture a really good photo- how about upgrading your camera gear?

-Save these steps for later by sharing this post to Pinterest!
-You can click on the red Pinterest button or use either of these image for easy pinning!
+Save these steps for later by sharing this post on Pinterest!
+You can click on the red Pinterest button or use either of these images for easy pinning!